website design BNBranding

 It’s a very pretty mess.

 So we’re back to that idea of balance and a four-person team.
-Website design absolutely does matter.
+Yes, website design absolutely does matter.
 But so does Functionality.
 Messaging.
 Conversion.
 Authenticity.
 SEO.
 Photography.
 And copywriting — don’t forget that.

 Together you might just find a great website design that also produces spectacular results.

-If you’re thinking of upgrading your web presence, call us.
+If you’re thinking of upgrading your web presence, contact me here.
 We’ll be happy to talk you through it and design you a website that’s just the right balance of art and commerce.

 BNBranding's Brand Insight Blog

-7 thoughts on “As long as first impressions matter, website design will matter.”
+8 thoughts on “Does website design matter?
+Yes, as long as first impressions matter.”

 1. I have come to the conclusion that any programmer or internet marketer that does not understand the importance of design is more likely than not, an amateur.
 Those that think design has little importance has never full understood their Google Analytics Reports, performed A/b testing, or generated a large volume of sales online.